 In addition to the Business Reorg severance plan, individuals will also have an opportunity to take advantage of the Redeployment Program to look for positions in other areas of Enron.
 Joyce Barrett is available to answer any questions you may have about this program.

 What is the timing of all of this?
 We still have a job to do, and I don’t want this to linger over our group very long.
 I am targeting to have all of this finalized and notifications to affected employees no later than November 1st.
-This will give you the opportunity to discuss your personal situation with me and/or HR further, and will give me the opportunity to take into consideration your individual situations and to make the final determinations.
+This will give you the opportunity to discuss any questions or concerns you may have with either me, Jo Ann or Joyce And it will also give me the opportunity to finalize the details of the severance.

 I know that you may have many questions, and we’ve put together a Q&A that may address some of these questions.
 We’ll distribute this to all of you today and give you the opportunity to review it.
 In addition, you can meet privately with me, Jo Ann and/or Joyce if you wish.